BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing suitable for hot and humid weather.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of walking.
-Bring insect repellent, sunscreen with a high SPF, and a reusable water bottle to stay hydrated.
+A raincoat or umbrella is essential as rain showers can be sudden and heavy.
+Comfortable walking shoes are a must as you'll likely be doing a lot of exploring on foot.

 Weather Details